junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 ## draft notes

-Elena: You are NOT gonna kill yourself, you hear that?
+Elena: You are NOT gonna kill yourself, you hear me?
 I don't care what bad omen or whatever --

 someone: (cough) Excuse me, not just bad omen, she is literally *Death*.